Our verdict

 All the right flex in all the right places

-Burpees, lunges, planks, and all that jazz is easy to do in the Nano X2, according to the testers.
-They say that there is a good amount of flex in the forefoot that doesn't compromise stability.
+We attest that burpees, lunges, planks, and all that jazz are easy to do in the Nano X2.
+We feel that there is a good amount of flex in the forefoot that doesn't compromise stability.

 True, the Reebok Nano X2 is very easy to bend forward.
 So much so that we rated it as 1 out of 5 (1 is the most flexible) in our manual assessment.
 We also measured it with a resistance gauge and found that the X2 is 67% more flexible than cross-trainers on average!